Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

-where, $\lambda$ is laser wavelength (1064\,nm) and $P_{\mathrm{BS}}$ is the laser power on the beamsplitter.
+where $\lambda$ is laser wavelength - 1064\,nm in QUEST - and $P_{\mathrm{BS}}$ is the laser power on the beamsplitter.

-\textit{Experimental setup -} \emph{QUEST} consists of two co-located and co-aligned Power Recycled Michelson Interferometers with perpendicular arms.
-The common mode power-recycling resonantly enhances the effective power circulating in the arms, thus improving the shot noise limited sensitivity of the interferometers.
-The interferometers in \emph{QUEST} have an arm length of 1.83\,m and an inter-arm separation of 0.45\,m.
+\textit{Experimental setup -} QUEST consists of two co-located and co-aligned Power Recycled Michelson Interferometers with perpendicular arms.
+The common mode power-recycling resonantly enhances the effective power circulating in the arms, thus improving the shot noise-limited sensitivity of the interferometers.
+The interferometers in QUEST have an arm length of 1.83\,m and an inter-arm separation of 0.45\,m.
 The end mirrors of the interferometers are highly reflective (12.7\,ppm transmissivity) and the power recycling mirror has a reflectivity of 99.5\%.
-A simplified schematic of the experimental apparatus is shown in Fig.\,\ref{fig:epsart}.
-The core optics, vacuum envelopes, main photo-detectors and the laser sources along with electro optic modulators are shown.
+A simplified schematic of the experimental apparatus is shown in FIG.\,\ref{fig:epsart}.

-The two completely independent interferometers are housed in two separate vacuum envelopes, each being equipped with a set of mechanical and ion pumps to acquire and maintain ultra-high vacuum levels.
-At steady state operation a pressure level of about $7\times10^{-8}$\,mbar is maintained by only using non-mechanical ion pumps.
-This facilitates the operation of the interferometers without any additional vibrational noise from mechanical pumps being coupled into the output signal.
+The two interferometers in QUEST are housed in two separate vacuum envelopes, that sit on a vibration isolated optical bench and each vacuum envelope is equipped with a set of mechanical turbo pumps to acquire vacuum.
+To maintain the vacuum levels and to avoid any vibrational noise being coupled to the interferometers via mechanical pumps, each vacuum envelope is also equipped with a set of non-mechanical ion pumps.
+When operating with just the ion pumps the vacuum levels settle at ultra-high vacuum pressures of about $7\times10^{-8}$\,mbar \cite{vermeulen_experiment_2021}.

+The core optics of the interferometers - the power recycling mirror, the beamsplitter and the end test masses - are rigidly mounted inside the vacuum chambers using custom made optical mounts.
+Each core optic mount is equipped with pico-motors for coarse alignment and the end test masses are also equipped with piezo-electric actuators that give control over longitudinal position and angular pointing of the optics.

 Two feedback loops are commissioned per interferometer to maintain the instruments at their operating point.
-A frequency stabilization loop, utilizing the Pound-Drever-Hall (PDH) technique, is used to lock the frequency of the laser to the length of the power recycling cavity and a Differential arm length (DARM) stabilization loop is used to stabilize the differential arm length of the interferometers by utilizing the power exiting the anti-symmetric port as a sensor (homodyne readout).
-A set of common and differential bases for the angular degrees of freedom are adopted to allow for fine tuning of the alignment in lock, thus improving the contrast and power buildup.
+A frequency stabilization loop, utilizing the Pound-Drever-Hall (PDH) technique, is used to lock the frequency of the laser to the length of the power recycling cavity and a differential arm length (DARM) stabilization loop is used to lock the arm length difference of the interferometer by utilizing the power exiting the output port (homodyne readout).
+The angular degrees of freedom are fine-tuned in lock to improve the contrast and power buildup of the interferometers.